Selphyz/gosql/README.md

 # gosql

 `gosql` is a Go-based CLI that can dump or migrate SQL databases.
-It supports MySQL, Oracle, and SQL Server databases with an extensible provider abstraction for future engines.
+It supports MySQL, PostgreSQL, Oracle, and SQL Server databases with an extensible provider abstraction for future engines.

 ## Features